{source}

-It’s My Dream Home time again!
-This week I thought I would show you what my dream bathroom would look like, since I already covered the kitchen, living room, home office, and kids rooms.
+I thought I would show you what my dream bathroom would look like, since I already covered the kitchen, living room, home office, and kids rooms.

-But here are a few elements I adore: my dream bathroom would have an old-fashioned clawfoot bathtub even though I rarely take baths.
-Who has the time?
+My dream bathroom would have an old-fashioned clawfoot bathtub even though I rarely take baths.
+If you are into the farmhouse or vintage or cottage look, this is the way to go.

-I really like this antique faucet, farmer’s sink, and wainscoting:
+I really like this antique faucet:

 And my dream bathroom would be big enough for cute furniture like this chest of drawers: